adamjohnson/HTML5-Reset/readme.md

 ## Summary:

-HTML5 Reset is a simple set of best practices to get web projects off on the right foot.
+HTML5 Reset is a simple set of best practices to get your Concrete5 web projects off on the right foot.

 1. A style sheet designed to strip initial files from browsers, meaning you start off with a blank slate.
 2. Easy to customize -- remove whatever you don't need, keep what you do.
-5. Empty mobile and print style sheets, including blocks for device orientation
+5. Empty mobile and print media queries, including blocks for device orientation
-6. Modernizr.js [http://www.modernizr.com/](http://www.modernizr.com/) enables HTML5 compatibility with IE (and a dozen other great features)
+6. Modernizr.js [http://www.modernizr.com/](http://www.modernizr.com/) detects for HTML5 & CSS3 compatibility with IE.
 7. IE-specific classes for simple CSS-targeting
 9. Lots of other keen stuff...